 You’re driving down the freeway when all of a sudden your car starts giving you immediate problems.
-You hear noises, your car shakes, you smell something… It’s time to react.
+You hear noises, your car shakes, you smell something… Your mind starts thinking about 100 things at once, how long is the repair going to take?
+Will you need a payday loan or a trusted alternative in order to pay for everything?
+But all these things can wait because now it’s time to react.

 The first thing you should do is to gently take your foot off of the gas pedal.
 Do not brake hard or abruptly.
 Create an exit strategy.
 If you are on a highway, try to reach the exit.
 That is not always possible, so try to get to the shoulder, using your rear view mirrors and signaling your intentions to oncoming traffic.